-Staff could exhaust the current contract with Imperial Parking Canada Corporation (Impark) and begin the procurement process to fulfil contracted services for 2026 onward.
+Staff could exhaust the current contract with Imperial Parking Canada Corporation (Impark) which is set to expire December 31, 2025 and begin the procurement process to fulfil contracted services for 2026 onward.
 This of course has current administrative staffing resource impacts to carry out this process which may have a similar result with only Imperial Parking Canada Corporation (Impark) bidding once again.
-It is also possible another vendor may be awarded the contract with negative impacts to penalty issuance and revenue generation during the transition period.
+It is also possible another vendor may be awarded the contract if there are additional eligible bidders.
+There are possible negative impacts to penalty issuance and revenue generation during the transition period.
+Staff also may be required to explore an emergency procurement for 2026 contracted services if a public procurement process is unable to be completed prior to December 31, 2025.